Weirton pool team Genesis headed to world championship after incredible run

 None of them are used to those kinds of matchups, but they’re hoping the incredible success they’ve seen so far will stick with them.

-So it’s a real hodgepodge, a melting pot of people thrown together that just found a niche.Tim Proviance, Genesis pool team captain
+So it’s a real hodgepodge, a melting pot of people thrown together that just found a niche.Tim Purviance, Genesis pool team captain

 A niche that will hopefully bring them international fame as a small-town West Virginia team that made good.